secoda/gitbook/user-management/roles/sharing-resources.md

 ---
 description: >-
-  Secoda is built to be super collaborative, so there's a number of ways to share content and resources with other people.
+  Secoda is built to be collaborative, so there's a number of ways to share content and resources with other people.
 ---